Jbbouhadjeb-maker/test-bearbot/README.md

   members with **Manage Server**; ask a server admin to grant it.
 - **Can't register account:** Your Player ID might already be registered to another Discord account, or you've reached the 20-account limit.

+## Scaling to 1,000 Discord servers

+The current JSON files are suitable for a small deployment, but they are not a safe long-term source of truth when many servers and users update data at the same time.
+Each request reads and rewrites the complete file, so multiple bot instances can overwrite each other's changes and create data desynchronization.

+Before targeting 1,000 servers, the production structure should include:

+- A real database such as PostgreSQL.
+- Transactions or optimistic locking for concurrent updates.
+- Distributed locks or a dedicated job queue for reminders.
+- A controlled redemption queue for Kingshot requests.
+- Stateless bot instances with persistent state in the database.
+- Monitoring and load tests for memory, CPU, Discord API limits, database latency, and restart recovery.

+One process may handle around 1,000 lightly active servers, but this must be confirmed with a realistic load test.
+Database migration and concurrency controls should be completed before running multiple bot instances.